Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 1. In this task, you will create an empty ASP.NET MVC application project using the MVC Visual Studio template.
 Start Microsoft Visual Studio 11 from **Start** | **All Programs** | **Microsoft Visual Studio 11 Express** | **Visual Studio 11 Express Beta for Web**.

 1. On the **File** menu, click **New Project**.

-1. Follow these steps to install the **NuGet** package dependencies.

-	a.
-Open the **NuGet** **Package Manager Console**.
-To do this, select **Tools | Library Package Manager | Package Manager Console**.

-	b.
-In the **Package Manager Console,** type **Install-Package NuGetPowerTools**.

-	c.
-After installing the package, type **Enable-PackageRestore**.

-	d.
-Build the solution.
-The **NuGet** dependencies will be downloaded and installed automatically.

-	>**Note:** One of the advantages of using NuGet is that you don't have to ship all the libraries in your project, reducing the project size.
-With NuGet Power Tools, by specifying the package versions in the Packages.config file, you will be able to download all the required libraries the first time you run the project.
-This is why you will have to run these steps after you open an existing solution from this lab.

-	>For more information, see this article: <http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages>.

 1. In the **New Project** dialog box select the **ASP.NET MVC 4 Web Application** project type, located under **Visual C#,** **Web** template list.